openbmc/openpower-host-ipmi-oem/README.md

 Netfun: 0x3a Command: 0x11

 This command will call to reset the BMC to its factory default.
-See [here][0] for the factory reset implementation details.
+See the [`FactoryReset`][0] interface for the factory reset implementation details.

 This includes: